MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Content.md

 The parentheses around `Get-Content` make sure that the Get operation is complete before the Set operation starts.
 Without them, the command fails because the two functions will be trying to access the same file.

+### Example 4: Set the content of a file using UTF-8 encoding

 ```powershell
 Get-Content test.xml | Set-Content final.xml -Force -Encoding UTF8
 ```